mattress class

 3

-Buy a two-sided mattress
+Buy a 2-sided mattress

 4